BenTheElder/site/content/posts/rust-hotswap.md

 We'll wrap up the loading and calling bits in a helper function.

-Lastly we can throw in a `println!` and a keypress read between `ticks` to puase the program, and alert the user that it is now safe to modify the code.
+Lastly we can throw in a `println!` and a keypress read between `ticks` to pause the program, and alert the user that it is now safe to modify the code.
 This allows you to finally do the following:

 1) Run: `cargo run`.